kanpov/archivedwebsite/_articles/creating-a-multitasked-workflow.markdown

   article I'm going to present an alternative method.
 - Every board consists of a screen with **lists**.
 A list contains some amount of tasks and is used to group those tasks together based on an organizational principle.
-The most basic list setup are three lists: _"To Do"_, _"In Progress"_ and _"Done"_, but as your needs grow you'll often have to switch to something more robust.
+The most basic list setup are three lists: _"To Do"_, _"In Progress"_ and _"Done"_, but as your needs grow you'll eventually have to switch to something more robust.
 - The tasks inside a list are called **cards**.
 A card is the most fundamental unit of information in Trello and is mainly used to represent some action or task.
 Cards have labels on them that need to give a brief description of them, but have other, more advanced features to add more information to them: